kobe-koto/kobe-koto/README.md

 >
 > I am NOT Kobe Bryant.
 I have no connection to him, no affiliation, and I am not a fan.
 >
-> In fact, I wasn’t even aware of his existence when I chose it for a part of my username.
+> In fact, I wasn’t even aware of his existence when I chose it for a part of my username/nickname.
 >
-> His "Kobe" is a given name; in my case, it's a surname — specifically, the Japanese surname 神戸, which is transliterated as Kobe in English.
+> His "Kobe" is a given name; in my case, it's a surname - specifically, the Japanese surname "神戸", which is transliterated as Kobe/Koube in English.
 >
-> I ABSOLUTELY HATE being called “Kobe Bryant” or any variation of his name — 10/10, do not do it, or you intentionally want to PMO, unless our friendship is strong enough to make fun with each other's name (note that being blocked is on you, not me).
+> I ABSOLUTELY HATE being called “Kobe Bryant” or any variation of his name ON PURPOSE, if you didn't do that on purpose, i might just ignore it. but DON'T.
 >

 ---